Xilinx/Embedded-Design-Tutorials/ZynqMPSoC-EDT/docs/6-boot-and-configuration.md

 > 2. As of 2019.1, U-Boot does not perform a secure authenticated loading of Linux.
 So instead of U-Boot, FSBL loads the Linux images to memory address and then uses U-Boot to jump to that memory address.

  This tutorial demonstrates assembling the binaries that are created using [System Design Examples](#7-system-design-examples.md) in a boot image with all the security features enabled.
 This section also shows how PL bitstream can be added as a part of secure boot flow.
-Follow the information in this chapter until [Modifying the Build Settings](#modifying-the-build-settings) to create all the necessary files and then switch back.
+Follow the information in this chapter until [Modifying the Build Settings](7-system-design-examples.md#modifying-the-build-settings) to create all the necessary files and then switch back.

  Enabling the security features in boot image is done in two different